stefanch/sGDML/README.md

 gdml = GDMLPredict(model, use_torch=True)
 ```

 **_NOTE:_**  PyTorch must be installed with GPU support, otherwise the CPU is used.
-However, we recommend performing CPU calculations without it for optimal performance.
+However, we recommend performing CPU calculations without PyTorch for optimal performance.

 ## References